How to Create a Memorable Online Marketing Portfolio for Your Agency (With Examples)

 • Are your account managers extremely nice and approachable?
 Make sure to share feedback you received from your clients on this.

-• Is your social media team composed exclusively of Gen Zers who are bold and not afraid to test cutting-edge trends?
+• Is your digital marketing team composed exclusively of Gen Zers who are bold and not afraid to test cutting-edge trends?
 Ensure to celebrate them, their tips, and stories to introduce them to your prospective clients.

 • Do you have access to a white-label social media management solution?
 Then you'll definitely want to showcase this, as it reinforces your own brand.